grompe/BTWTweak/patcher/readme.txt

 - Fixed an exploit with players escaping through the roof of Nether.

-- Fixed stuck glitched ghost fireballs.
-This possibly fixes stuck non-ghost fireballs, too.
+- Attempt to fix stuck glitched ghost fireballs.

 - Fixed and adjusted what blocks are displayed on creative tabs.